“Tea, Earl Grey, Hot… and whoever this ‘Earl Grey’ fellow is, I’d like a word with him..”

 While sampling our iced Earl Grey, a customer told me she had read that Bergamot was bad for you.

-How can the most popular flavored tea in the world possibly have an ingredient that is bad for you, I thought?
-Wanting to prove that theory very wrong I found some interesting facts.
-Though I’ll tell you about our iced Earl Grey later.
+How can the most popular flavored tea in the world possibly have an ingredient that is bad for you?
+I wanted to prove that theory very wrong and found some interesting facts.
+Though, I’ll tell you about our iced Earl Grey later.

-Bergamot is a small, pear shaped citrus native to southeast Asia but now commercially grown in Calabria, Italy.
+Bergamot is a small, pear shaped citrus native to southeast Asia.
+Now it is commercially grown in Calabria, Italy.
 The fruit thrives in the calabrian coast and is the symbol of the region.
-Like most citrus, I am sure it makes an excellent marmalade, though my Key Lime marmalade would be hard to top, but I digress.
+Like most citrus, I am sure it makes an excellent marmalade.
+My Key Lime marmalade would be hard to top, but I digress.

 I found that various North American plants of the mint family are also called bergamot due to their fragrance.
-One was used to make a beverage by the American Indian Oswego tribe and was adopted by the 18th century colonists during their boycott of British teas!
+One was used to make a beverage by the American Indian Oswego tribe.
+In the 18th century colonists drank this ‘tea’ during their boycott of British teas!
 We won’t get into that now though!